sap-tutorials/Tutorials/tutorials/cp-prepare-local-dev/cp-prepare-local-dev.md

 [OPTION END]
 [OPTION BEGIN [Mac]]

+> This tool depends on [GNU make](https://www.gnu.org/software/make/).
+On macOS it is provided by the Xcode Command Line Tools — run `xcode-select --install` if it is not already installed.

 [OPTION END]
-[OPTION BEGIN [Other]]
+[OPTION BEGIN [Linux]]

-> This tool depends on [GNU make](https://www.gnu.org/software/make/) that is most likely already installed when you use a Unix-based OS.
-In case this tool is not installed on your machine, install it from [here](http://ftp.gnu.org/gnu/make/).
+> This tool depends on [GNU make](https://www.gnu.org/software/make/), which is most likely already installed on a Unix-based OS.
+If it is missing, install it with your distribution's package manager (for example, `sudo apt install make`).

 [OPTION END]